 What temperature do you like your tea?

 We would serve between 8 and 40 Red Hatters over in my beautiful Victorian home.
-It was my dream come true home.
+It was my dream-come-true home.
 It lasted about 3 years until we had to sell it thanks to the crazy economy.

 Did you know that tea is actually good for you?
 It is the number 2 drink consumed after water.
 Not only is it popular but there are so many ways to enjoy it.
-There are probably more combinations than other drink, plus you can drink them hot or cold.
+There are probably more combinations than other drinks, plus you can drink them hot or cold.

-Fight Cancer & Heart Disease
+Fight Cancer and Heart Disease

 Tea contains antioxidant compounds of polyphenols that help the body fight harmful free radicals.
 It is believed that harmful free radicals can lead to cancer and heart disease.
-Tea also contains flavonoids that restrict the build up of cholesterols and help with blood vessel functionality.
+Tea also contains flavonoids that restrict the build-up of cholesterols and help with blood vessel functionality.

 Protects Teeth & Strengthens Bones